Three Types of Non-Fermi-Liquid Fixed Point for a Triplet Quantum Impurity in a Cubic Metal: Introduction

+In this paper, I approach the same question but applied to a spin-one impurity by examining what types of NFL can arise in cubic metals.
+For triplet impurities, so far only those exchange couplings were studied that are spherically symmetric already in the high-temperature, local moment regime \cite{Koga99,Koga19}.
+Namely, so far only the effects of potential scattering, Kondo exchange and quadrupolar exchange couplings were considered and correspondingly two types of NFL behavior were identified.
+Here I extend these studies by deriving also those exchange couplings that only have cubic symmetry in the high-temperature, local moment regime and solving them with the numerical renormalization group \cite{Wilson75} (NRG) with the aim of identifying all types of quantum critical behavior that might appear in (cubic) metals due to single impurities.

 As the 32 point groups and the corresponding double groups only have four-dimensional irreps at most \cite{Koster63}, it means that to achieve overscreening without accidental degeneracy, the impurity state can only be two- or at most threefold degenerate, as the degeneracy of the local conduction electron states needs to exceed that of the impurity.
 In Ref.\ \onlinecite{Toth25}, we analyzed the case of twofold impurity degeneracy.
-Here we complete our analysis by studying the case of threefold degeneracy.
+Here I complete the analysis by studying the case of threefold degeneracy.

+As shown by the subsequent analysis, for a triplet impurity, there are altogether six independent exchange couplings allowed by cubic symmetry, and while each of them flows to a quantum impurity fixed point where rotational invariance is recovered, I found that one coupling flows to a so far unidentified NFL fixed point.
+This represents the third distinct NFL universality class available for triplet quantum impurities in a cubic environment, complementing the two known cases.
+The importance of this result lies in its broadening of the theoretical landscape of impurity-driven NFL behavior in strongly correlated electron systems, suggesting that cubic environments may host more diverse quantum critical phenomena than captured by the conventional, overscreened, multichannel Kondo models.

 The paper is organized as follows.
-In Sec.\ \ref{sec:constr}, we construct all, cubic-symmetry-allowed exchange couplings.
-In Subsec.\ \ref{subsec:SpherSym}, we construct those exchange couplings that, in addition to having cubic symmetry, are also spherically invariant.
+In Sec.\ \ref{sec:constr}, I construct all, cubic-symmetry-allowed exchange couplings, and to provide a more complete picture, discuss how they transform under time-reversal symmetry.
+In Subsec.\ \ref{subsec:SpherSym}, those exchange couplings are constructed that, in addition to having cubic symmetry, are also spherical invariants.
 These couplings have already been identified and studied in Refs.\ \onlinecite{Koga99,Koga19}.
-We solve these models using NRG and present their NFL, finite-size spectrum.
-Then in Subsec.\ \ref{subsec:CubSym}, we construct all exchange couplings with cubic symmetry, compare them with their spherically symmetric counterparts and solve them with NRG.
-We present a so far unidentified NFL fixed point in the context of triplet impurities in metals.
-Finally, our conclusions are drawn in Sec.\ \ref{sec:end}.
+I solve these models using NRG and present their NFL, finite-size spectrum.
+Then in Subsec.\ \ref{subsec:CubSym}, all exchange couplings with cubic symmetry are constructed, compared to their spherically symmetric counterparts and solved with NRG.
+A so far unidentified NFL fixed point in the context of triplet impurities in metals is found.
+Finally, conclusions are drawn in Sec.\ \ref{sec:end}.